muquit/go-xbuild-go/docs/README.md

 There is no configuration file to edit.

 - Copy `go-xbuild-go` somewhere in your PATH.
-- Copy `platforms.txt` to your go project's root directory or the directory where you build your project from
+- Copy `platforms.txt` to your go project's root directory or to the directory where you build your project from
 - Create a `VERSION` file with your version (e.g., v1.0.1) at the root of your project or where you build the project from
 - Edit `platforms.txt` to uncomment the platforms you want to build for.